ChronSyn/Penumbra-Node-API/README.md

 # 🌘Penumbra - Node API🌘
 ![version](https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000)

-> Create API's with router definition files only!
+> Create API's with router definition files and/on socket handler files only!

 ## Docker Support
 `Dockerfile` and `docker-compose.yml` files have been added to the project.
 These don't have to be used, but they're here just in case.
 This will allow us to potentially add further services to the project at a later date.